Shezmoin/Quotes/README.md

 Text throughout the website is in Georgia, serif; font style.
 It is very easy on the eye, gives a calming effect and is very easy to read and looks great on any number of devices.

 ### Colour Scheme
 The theme of this project is designed to evoke a sense of calm, reflection, and focus.
-Soft, off-white backgrounds #8aa5a0 with a soft blue-green #6c8985 for the button and in dark mode, deep brown-blacks #5d6b65 with olive-gray tone #7c8c86 for the button.
+Soft, off-white backgrounds #8aa5a0 with a soft blue-green #6c8985 for the button and in dark mode, deep brown-blacks #5d6b65 with olive-grey tone #7c8c86 for the button.
 Some of the main colours used are as below:

 <img width="473" height="221" alt="Colours png" src="https://github.com/user-attachments/assets/dfa1b4cc-3653-4dd5-a543-391fdf35331c" />